Water management summer 2019/20

 What is Ngawha Prison doing to manage its use of the public supply?

-The Opononi and Omapere water supply provides water to about 900 people in the townships, including homes, businesses and schools.
+The Opononi and Omapere water supply provides water to about 900 people in the two townships.
 Water is taken from the Waiarohia Dam and the Waiotemarama Stream and treated to national drinking water standards at our Omapere treatment plant before being distributed to users through two reservoirs.
-In summer, a sprinkler ban (level 2 water restriction) applies.

-We have been researching a solution for a number of years, and work closely with the Opononi-Omapere Water and Wastewater Liaison Group, which represents local residents and iwi.
-We considered rainwater tanks but, while these might help individual properties, they do not provide security for the whole community, especially during dry months.
-Taking water from the Waimamaku River was ruled out in 2007, to reflect the wishes of Waimamaku residents and iwi after a resource consent application and subsequent consultation.
-The best remaining option is a bore, with an expert hydrogeologist identifying a site on Smoothy Road.
-Preliminary testing showed there is good-quality water with an adequate flow.
+We have been researching a solution and working closely with the Opononi-Omapere Water and Wastewater Liaison Group, which represents local residents and iwi.
+Installing rainwater tanks would help individual properties but would not provide security for the whole community, especially during dry months.
+Taking water from the Waimamaku River was ruled out in 2007, to reflect the wishes of Waimamaku residents and iwi after consultation.
+The best remaining option is a new bore, with an expert hydrogeologist identifying a site on Smoothy Road.
+This source will be connected to the Opononi-Omapere supply in 2020.

-We are also developing a Water Demand Management Plan to ensure the water system operates as efficiently as possible and the water is used wisely.
-This will be available when we commission the new water supply.
+We are also developing a Water Demand Management Plan to ensure the water system operates as efficiently as possible and community water is used wisely.